vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/061/01_ayA_vItI.md

 title = "01"

 +++
-The publ. tr. fails to render the demon. ayā́that opens the hymn; more literal would be “flow around in this pursuit (of him) …” Geldner (n.
+The published translation fails to render the demon. ayā́that opens the hymn; more literal would be “flow around in this pursuit (of him) …” Geldner (n.
 1) considers ayā́a kind of attraction from

 *asya ‘of him’, the missing antecedent to yáḥ in b, but the prominent position of ayā́should be registered.
 Presumably ayā́vītī́is gesturing towards the physical ritual activity happening right now.